 6 SUMMERNIGHT CITY - Anticipation of a night on the town with the understanding that it will not last.
 This and "Gimme!
 Gimme!
 Gimme!" were on the heels of Voulez-Vous.
 ABBA was riding a wave!
 Disco was rampant with its throbbing, pulsating beat, and sexual encounters were easy!

 Benny and Bjorn were not satisfied with this song.
 They felt it sounded too much like The Bee Gees' "Staying Alive."
 I have never seen the resemblance.
 Maybe the overt hedonism bothered them.
 The song is about prowling Stockholm looking for sex.
 "Soul dancing and "love making!"

 Summer nights in Stockholm are short, so you get your sex while you can.
 Morning comes, and birds drive the party crowd home.
 The previous night is a dream, not unlike Shakespeare's "A Midsummer Night's Dream."
-The image of "scattered driftwood on the beach" adds to the unrealness.
-There is always be tomorrow night!
+"Scattered driftwood on the beach" adds to the unrealness.
+There is always tomorrow night!

 7 TIGER - The tiger represents the dangers of night life.
 It could be alcoholism, prostitution or the loss of one's identity.
 The city is a jungle!
 Shadows take the tiger's shape, and headlights become his yellow eyes.
 Still, ABBA are city folk and cease to function without it.